Before you buy

 Insufficient resource plan quota

-The configuration does not meet the resource plan's requirements
+Configuration does not meet plan requirements

 Review these possible reasons to diagnose why your resource plan is not being applied to your bills.
 For more information about your purchased resource plans, see Query the usage of a resource plan.